AdobeDocs/learning-manager.en/help/migrated/feature-availability-aug-2026.md

 * **Available on:** Administrator app.
 Administrators and authors configure email layouts and templates here.
 * **Not applicable:** Learner-facing UI, Headless API, and AEM Widget, since learners simply receive the resulting emails through their own mail client.
-* **Job API / Migration:** Not applicable.
-No bulk-export or account-migration tied to email templates.
 * **Notifications:**
   * Email notifications continue to be delivered to learners across supported email clients.
   * No new in-platform notification behavior is introduced by this feature.